 Update Sales Targets

 The easiest way to update the sales targets for the footwear planner is to first seed last year’s sales into this year and to adjust the aggregate sales by 10%.
 This will ensure that the monthly spread and the penetration across classes and subclasses are kept consistent.
 This process will require a lot of copying and pasting in Excel, but a tool like Toolio can really help simplify this process.
+If you want to explore what a merchandise planning tool can do, check out our RFP template.
 Once the sales targets are updated, it will have implications on either Sales AUR or Sales Units, as shown in the following formula from our post on fundamental retail math formulas.

 Sales $ = Sales AUR * Sales Units